zenqii/zenqii/README.md

 # Projects

 Here are some of my notable projects!
-- [Serum Microphone](https://serummicrophone.ml) - A free and open source text to speech that act as your microphone.
+- [Serum Microphone](https://serummicrophone.ml) - 🎙 A free and open source text to speech that act as your microphone.
+- [Anglo](https://github.com/serumstudio/anglo) - 🪐 A modern lightweight micro web framework for Python 3.
+- [hype](https://github.com/serumstudio/hype.cli) - A easy to use command-line interface toolkit for creating cli apps easily.
 - [Kith](https://kith.ml) - *Seek Happiness, Make it with Kith*.
 Yet another Discord bot that aims for those who needs friends!
-- [Discli](https://github.com/znqi/discli) - A boilerplate for discord.py with heroku integration for fast development
+- [Discord Template](https://github.com/znqi/discordtemplate) - A boilerplate for discord.py with heroku integration for fast development
 - [Pixel Worlds API](https://github.com/znqi/pixelworldsapi) - Not really an API but a scraper for Pixel Worlds Data!

 <div id="about" align="right">